ActiveLearningStudio/ActiveLearningStudio-API/resources/docs/source/index.md

 <!-- START_8fc3d9f2463253e601811dd11253957c -->
 ## Create New Organization User

-Create a new user in storage.
+Create a new organization user in storage.

 > Example request: